Generalized MICZ-Kepler systems on three-dimensional sphere and hyperboloid: Introduction

-The case $\varepsilon=1$ corresponds to the system on the three-dimensional sphere, and $\varepsilon=-1$ to the three-dimensional hyperboloid (pseudosphere).
-Respectively, $r\in[0,\infty)$ for the sphere, and $r\in[0, 2R_0)$ for the hyperboloid, with $R_0$ being their radii.

-We construct the spectra and normalized wavefunctions of these systems and find that their spectra depend on two quantum numbers, i.e., they are minimally superintegrable and should have four functionally independent integrals (including the Hamiltonian).
+We construct the spectra and normalized wavefunctions of these systems and find that their spectra depend on two quantum numbers, i.e., they should have four functionally independent integrals (including the Hamiltonian) and be minimally superintegrable.

-Furthermore, from our consideration it becomes clear that the expression \eqref{gCoulombSphere} defines the relevant ``generalized MICZ-extension" not only for the Coulomb system on the three-dimensional (pseudo)sphere, but for the particle moving on on any $so(3)$-invariant space (equipped with the metric \eqref{cf}) in the presence of any central potential $V(r)$.
-Hence, it can be considered as the generalization of correspondence given by \eqref{1} \\
+Furthermore, from our consideration it becomes clear that the expression \eqref{gCoulombSphere} defines the relevant ``generalized MICZ-extension'' not only for the Coulomb system on the three-dimensional (pseudo)sphere, but for a particle moving on any $so(3)$-invariant space (equipped with the metric \eqref{cf}) in the presence of any central potential $V(r)$.
+Hence, it can be considered as the generalization of the correspondence given by \eqref{1}.\\